fair-research/fair-identifiers-client/README.md

 Client SDK and CLI for the FAIR Research Identifiers Service.

 ## Summary
-The fair-identifiers-client package provides command line and SDK interfaces to the Globus Identifiers Service.
+The fair-identifiers-client package provides command line and SDK interfaces to the FAIR Research Identifiers Service.

 ## Pre-Requisites
 Building and installing the fair-identifiers-client requires the use of the [`pipenv`](https://pipenv.readthedocs.io/en/latest/) tool.
 Pre-install it with the command `pip install --user --upgrade pipenv` or a similar command suitable for your installation.